 Man-made firebreaks can be created through cutting or burning.
-Options for cutting include the use of a tractor-mounted swipe or a robbocutter.
-Use of a tractor mounted swipe has the advantage of cutting a two-meter width in one pass.
+Options for cutting include the use of a tractor mounted swipe or a robocutter.
+Use of a tractor mounted swipe has the advantage of cutting a two-metre width in one pass.
 However, swipes break on rocky ground and tractors may be unsafe on steep ground.
-The robbocutter is remote controlled so does not put an operator at risk on steep ground.
+The robocutter is remote controlled so does not put an operator at risk on steep ground.
 It cuts a narrower strip and their use is expensive.
 Nevertheless, the use of remotely controlled, highly manoeuvrable cutting equipment, which chews up plant material to a fine mulch, is potentially a useful innovation in firebreak creation.

 Burning firebreaks can be carried out in combination with cutting.
 Burning against a freshly cut strip widens out the firebreak in a safe manner.
 The key advantage of burning firebreaks is that the task reinforces the skills of firefighting.
 Practitioners use firefighting equipment and learn about fire behaviour as they proceed, all within a relatively safe environment.
+Burning firebreaks is potentially one means of retaining fire fighting skills on estates where muirburn has ceased.

-Man made firebreaks exist in the landscape usually in the form of hill tracks.
+Man made firebreaks often exist in the landscape in the form of hill tracks.
 The effectiveness of such firebreaks can be enhanced by swiping the vegetation on both sides of a track.
 Flames approaching the track are reduced in height by lack of fuel at the trackside and it is therefore harder for the fire to cross.
 Strips of vegetation which can develop in the middle of a track can reduce the landscape impact of a hill track but negate its effectiveness as a firebreak.
 Where the importance of a firebreak is considered to be an overriding factor, land managers should consider improving their effectiveness as firebreaks by removing the middle strips of vegetation and cutting back vegetation on the sides.
+Any work on hill tracks may be subject to planning controls.

-All firebreaks need to be maintained which means keeping them free of re-growing flammable vegetation.
+All firebreaks need to be maintained which means keeping them free of re-growing, flammable vegetation.